 Renewable Energy at Rainbow King

 Being part of the INN Electric all our electricity is generated by a hydroelectric plant just 12 miles from the lodge.
 Electric power has been generated by INNEC since 1983 using diesel generators located in the community of Newhalen.
 Fuel for these generators was transported up the Kvichak River and across Iliamna Lake.
 It should be noted that the Kvichak River is one the of the most important Sockeye Salmon rivers in all of Southwest Alaska.
 The cost, difficult logistics and potential spill hazard of this fuel were a primary consideration for development of hydroelectric power in this area.
+Without the hydro plant, the communities collectively would use about 180,000 gallons of diesel fuel a year for electricity.
 A hydroelectric project was constructed for these communities, starting in the spring of 1996 and ending in the spring of 1998.
 The project site is located on the south bank of the Tazimina River.
 The Tazimina River flows west from the Aleutian Range.
 The hydroelectric site is at the Tazimina River Falls about 9 miles upstream from the confluence of the Tazimina and Newhalen Rivers.

 The hydro plant is run-of-the-river (no dam for water storage) and uses approximately 100 feet of the natural head provided by the falls.
 The hydro plant features include water diversion sill blocks, intake structure, penstock underground powerhouse, tailrace, surface control building, buried transmission line and communication cable and access road.